 Dr Anna Grosman

-Lecturer in Innovation and Entrepreneurship
+Senior Lecturer, Institute for Innovation and Entrepreneurship

 Dr. Anna Grosman lectures the modules of entrepreneurial finance and corporate governance.